-A couple of things you may find when snorkeling Christ of the Abyss (Deep) is that some of the hand-fed Barracuda are very friendly.
+A couple of things you may find when snorkeling Christ of the Abyss (Deep) is that some of the Barracuda are very friendly because they have been fed by hand (don't do this).
 Rays are a common sight at this location.
 And you may also come across a wedding happening underwater at the statue.
 Hundreds of people have been married here.

 Check out the video below to get a sense for what snorkeling Christ of the Abyss is like.
 It shows you how deep the statue is for a snorkeler and the health of the reef around it.
 If you want to skip the beginning and get underwater, skip to the 52 second mark.